Andrew Jones (British politician): Parliamentary career

 At the 2010 general election, Jones was elected to Parliament as MP for Harrogate and Knaresborough with 45.7% of the vote and a majority of 1,039.
 He made his maiden speech in the House of Commons on 22 June 2010.

 He joined the Regulatory Reform Select Committee in 2010.

 Jones was re-elected as MP for Harrogate and Knaresborough at the 2015 general election with an increased vote share of 52.7% and an increased majority of 16,371.

 Jones campaigned to remain in the European Union during the 2016 Brexit referendum.

 At the snap 2017 general election, Jones was again re-elected with an increased vote share of 55.5% and an increased majority of 18,168.

-On 8 January 2018, Jones was reshuffled from Exchequer Secretary to the Treasury to Vice Chair for Business Engagement within the Conservative Party HQ.
+On 8 January 2018, Prime Minister Theresa May appointed Jones Vice Chair for Business Engagement at Conservative Party HQ, leaving his role as Exchequer Secretary to the Treasury in the process.

 On 12 November 2018, Jones was reappointed to the Department for Transport to replace Jo Johnson MP as Parliamentary Under Secretary of State, a position he last held in 2017.
-He was removed from this role in July 2019, and currently has no ministerial responsibilities.
+He left this role in July 2019 and held no further ministerial responsibilities.

 At the 2019 general election, Jones was again re-elected, with a decreased vote share of 52.6% and a decreased majority of 9,675.

 Jones ultimately lost his seat at the 2024 general election, losing to the Liberal Democrats by a majority of 8,238 votes.